basho/riak-dotnet-client-api/documentation/Querying.Options.markdown

 * **`Head`** - The `Head` option is particularly useful if you only need to inspect the metadata of a large object.
 When `Head` is `true`, Riak will only return object metadata.
 * **`DeletedVclock`** - Returns an object's delete tombstone vclock, if applicable.
 * **`IfModified`** - The `IfModified` option allows a user to specify a single vector clock as an array of bytes.
 If the value stored in Riak has a different vector clock, an object will be returned.
 This can be useful in polling applications where you don't want to ship a large object back to the client for comparison.

+## Data Storage Properties - RiakPutOptions

+The `RiakPutOptions` class makes it easy and fun to control how data is persisted in Riak.

+Although it isn't documented here, users should always supply a vector clock when updating an object.
+This will ensure that siblings are not created.
+For developers, this means that a get should always precede a write, even if the get only uses the `head` parameter  Of course, leaving the vector clock blank is a good way to deliberately create a sibling.

+Through `RiakPutOptions` it is possible to modify the behavior of the following properties:

+* W
+* Dw
+* Pw
+* ReturnBody
+* ReturnHead
+* IfNotModified
+* IfNoneMatch

+* **`W`** - How many replicas must successfully acknowledge the write request before the request is deemed a success.
+A higher `w` equates to strong consistency, but slower performance.
+* **`Dw`** - The `dw` parameter is the paranoid version of `w`. `dw` represents the number of replicas that must acknowledge that data was successfully written to durable storage (as opposed to file system cache).
+* **`Pw`** - The number of primary nodes that must acknowledge a write as being successful.
+Both `w` and `dw` allow hinted hand off to occur and still mark a write as successful.
+By setting `pw`, the configured number primary nodes for a particular key must be online and accepting writes in order for the write to be successful.
+* **`ReturnBody`** - If `ReturnBody` is set to true, Riak will return the contents of the stored object.
+This defaults to `false`.
+* **`ReturnHead`** - When `ReturnHead` is set to true, the value for the object will be blank, but all header information will be returned to the client.
+This can be useful when you want to hold the vector clock of an object in memory without having to query Riak directly after saving data.
+* **`IfNotModified`** - Setting `IfNotModified` to `true` ensures that Riak will only update the data if the vector clock on disk matches the vector clock on the supplied object.
+This can help prevent siblings and other strange data anomalies.
+* **`IfNoneMatch`** - The object will be stored if no other bucket/key combination exists.

 [ci_basic]: http://corrugatediron.org/documentation/Basics.Querying.html